ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 1. Up to 20 channels, out of a predefined variable selection, can be chosen and displayed.

-   If other variables than the predefined ones are necessary, just change them in the ipc_ARM.c of the R5 processor (see Customizing).
+   If other variables than the predefined ones are necessary, just change them in the ipc_ARM.c of the R5 processor (see :ref:`javascope_customizing`).
    Do not forget to press the ``sendSelectData (all)`` button always after selecting signals from the drop-down menus if you want to change them!

 #.
 Each channel can have a specific scale factor and an offset.